Rothko Chapel | Abstract art equals universal spirituality

 The importance of space and light

 Mark Rothko chose special light and color for the Houston chapel.
 Thanks to them, the area becomes mystic and spiritual, and his paintings on the walls speak to the visitors about universal feelings.
 The works become space, the colors become light.
-Rothko created compositions that transform the whole room where they are placed.
+Rothko created compositions that transform the entire room in which they are placed.

-His paintings can still today generate new installations.
-Rothko’s canvas are not canvas anymore, but pieces that transform everything around them.
-His paintings work the same way in which James Turrell‘s windows and Dan Flavin‘s lights do.
+His paintings can still generate new installations today.
+Rothko’s canvases transform everything around them.
+His paintings work the same way as James Turrell‘s windows and Dan Flavin‘s lights.
 They modify the surrounding ambiance, changing the light, the color, the atmosphere.
 They sacralize their location.

 Rothko’s simplicity evokes big emotions

-Rothko’s abstract art can speak of such universal and deep emotions such as spirituality, faith, mysticism, the sacred.
-It might seem a paradox, but it is probably the non-figurative aspect and the simplicity of it that make his message so accessible.
+Rothko’s abstract art can convey universal, deep emotions such as spirituality, faith, mysticism, and the sacred.
+It might seem paradoxical, but it is probably the non-figurative aspect and its simplicity that make his message so accessible.

-This links to another paradox, the one about the auction records that involved Rothko’s works in the recent past.
-It seems as if human beings are willing to pay huge amounts of money for something that represents God.
+This links to another paradox: the one about the auction records involving Rothko’s works in the recent past.
+It seems that human beings are willing to pay huge sums of money for something that represents God.

 A religious experience that moves one to tears.